Skip to content

 The Real Cost of Building a Mobile App in 2026

 Mobile app development is one of the most frequently mispriced services in tech.
-A business owner Googles "how much does an app cost" and finds answers ranging from 5,000 to 500,000 euros.
-Both numbers can be accurate depending on the app, which makes neither number useful.
+A business owner Googles "how much does an app cost" and finds wildly different answers.
+The range is enormous because "app" covers everything from a simple utility to a full marketplace platform.

 The problem is that "app" is as vague as "building."
 A garden shed and a skyscraper are both buildings.
 A tip calculator and Uber are both apps.
 The cost depends entirely on what you are building, who you are building it for, and what technical decisions you make along the way.